youneshenniwrites/elt-full-stack-tech-task/README.md

 If you are on a Mac, then you might need to run `npm rebuild --arch=arm64 --platform=linux` as well before starting backend/frontend projects in Docker.

-Worst case scenario, you can run the backend and the frontend outside of docker but you might need to create `.env.local` files with environment variables which are currently configured in `docker-compose.yml`.
+Worst case scenario, you can run the backend and the frontend outside of Docker.
+You might need to create `.env.local` files with environment variables which are currently configured in `docker-compose.yml`.

 You can navigate to the webapp by going to http://localhost:4200 in your browser.